 Consider a public appeal if conditions warrant it (step 1 of 4.1 “Planning in anticipation of a supply shortfall”).

 Solicit Participants identified in Table 2 for any generation energy not offered into the energy market merit order, but do not solicit generators providing spinning reserves at this time.
-Put a comment in the SC Shift Log, under the additional information field (to prevent the comment from being posted to the web), stating additional energy has been requested from generators for amounts above the offers in the energy merit order.
+Some of this energy may only be available for a limited period of time.
+Put a comment in the System Controller Shift Log, under the additional information field (to prevent the comment from being posted to the web), stating additional energy has been requested from generators for amounts above the offers in the energy merit order.

 Request the plant or generation operator identified in Table 3 to reduce non-essential station service loads.